felipelouza/gsa-is/README.md

 #gsa-is

-This code is an implementation of gSAIS and gSACA-K [1], which extend the linear­time suffix sorting algorithms SAIS [2] and SACA-K [3] to compute the generalized suffix array.
+This code is an implementation of gSAIS and gSACA-K [1], which extend the linear-time suffix sorting algorithms SAIS [2] and SACA-K [3] to compute the generalized suffix array.

 Overall, gSACA-K's time-space trade-off is Pareto optimal compared to the all